Bayesian Variable Selection for Skewed Heteroscedastic Response: Bayesian variable selection model

-with unknown parameter $\eta \in (0,2)$, and $e_i$'s are independent mean 0 errors with common symmetric density function $f_e$ and variance $\sigma^2$.
+with unknown parameter $\eta \in (0,2)$.
+This transformation in \eqref{eq:boxcox} is an extension of Box-Cox power family that has a long history and success in dealing with skewed and heteroscedastic response.
+We assume that under an optimal $\eta$, the transformed response $g_{\eta}(y)$ has a symmetric and unimodal distribution with mean and median $g_{\eta}(x_i^{\mathsmaller T}\beta)$.
+Thus $e_i$'s are independent mean 0 errors with common symmetric density function $f_e$ and variance $\sigma^2$.
 The transformation $g_\eta(y)$ in \eqref{eq:boxcox} is monotone with derivative $g_\eta'(y)=|y|^{\eta-1} \geq 0$.
 Model \eqref{eq:transmodel} can be expressed as a linear model